urbinaalex17/mstakx_k8_assessment/docs/README.md

 ## What method was chosen to install the demo application and ingress controller on the cluster, justify the method used

+Both the application and ingress controller are installed via YAML files as pods.
+It is the easiest way to install the ingress controller.
+Due to the fact that there is no special configuration related to ingress controller <--> application.

 ## What would be your chosen solution to monitor the application on the cluster and why?

+[Strackdriver](https://app.google.stackdriver.com), due to the fact that it has native integration with Google Cloud Platform, the process to enable and create dashboards with custom metric is relatively easy.

 ## What additional components / plugins would you install on the cluster to manage it better?